pnlbwh/luigi-pnlpipe/docs/LUIGI_TUTORIAL.md

 To kill `luigid` server, use `killall -9 luigid`.

+4. There are two types of *Dependency Graph*: `SVG` and `D3`.
+You can switch between them by clicking on the tab on top right corner.
+When the parent task has a bunch of dependencies, `SVG` graph depicts the order in which jobs are picked up for running.
+On the other hand, `D3` graph shows the actual dependency.
+See [luigi/issues/2889](https://github.com/spotify/luigi/issues/2889) for better explanation.
+So, it is always advisable to look at `D3` graph.

 Feel free to report any other issues at https://github.com/pnlbwh/luigi-pnlpipe/issues We shall get back to you at our earliest convenience.